 This work is particularly great for:

 Thousands of nonprofits have successfully written and implemented One Page Plans with this simple and effective planning methodology.
-We highly recommend that you check out the One Page Business Plan for Nonprofit Organizations and here’s a free template to jumpstart it!
+We highly recommend that you check out the One Page Business Plan for Nonprofit Organizations and here’s a free, fillable PDF template to jumpstart it!

 Cheers to your successful planning future.